aron-idirov/wavelet-de-clicker/README.md

 Prototype of an audio declicker for detecting and suppressing impulse noise in audio signals using the Discrete Wavelet Transform (DWT).

-The project was developed as part of a bachelor's thesis and is intended as a research prototype for experimenting with wavelet-based audio restoration.
+The project was developed as part of a bachelor's graduation work and is intended as a research prototype for experimenting with wavelet-based audio restoration.

 ## Overview